MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Test-Json.md

 ### System.String

-You can pipe a JSON string to to this cmdlet.
+You can pipe a JSON string to this cmdlet.

 ## OUTPUTS